hilalturkaslan/Database/README.md

-Database for do that to it SQL sample case study
+Database for do than it SQL sample case study